jamesmadrazo/RabbitSimulator/SprintRecords.md

 Goals:

-* Time Implementation - (James and Thanu)
+* Time Dependent methods Implementation - (James and Thanu)

-* Threads: on simulating time and one handling rabbits - (Jack and Conor) - decide if we actually need this
+* Threads: on simulating time flow and one handling rabbits - (Jack and Conor) - decide if we actually need this

 * Rabbit states: age the rabbits method - (Tyler and Emese)